evanap003300/Converting_YOLO_Coordinates_To_3D/README.md

 ## Results

-The machine learning model successfully converts fisheye camera coordinates to 3D OptiTrack coordinates with varying accuracy across dimensions:
+The machine learning model successfully converts YOLO data to 3D OptiTrack coordinates with varying accuracy across dimensions.
-- Best performance in X-axis (3.5cm MAE)
-- Moderate performance in Z-axis (~12cm MAE)
-- Worst performance in Y-axis (16.3cm MAE)

 Detailed visualizations of model performance can be found in the `data/plots/` directory.